paulnicholsen27/starter_code_legit/18-rails-associations-starter/lecture_notes.md

 ```

 retailers new.html.erb
- - You might be tempted to allow multiple snacks here but form will process the empty ones
+ - Allow multiple snacks here but form will process the empty ones
 ```html

     <h1>New Retailer</h1>